vsouza/awesome-ios/README.md

 * [DatePickerDialog](https://github.com/squimer/DatePickerDialog-iOS-Swift) - A Swift library that displays an UIDatePicker within an UIAlertView :large_orange_diamond:
 * [CZPicker](https://github.com/chenzeyu/CZPicker) - A picker view shown as a popup for iOS.
 * [AIDatePickerController](https://github.com/alikaragoz/AIDatePickerController) - :date: UIDatePicker modally presented with iOS 7 custom transitions.
-* [SMNumberWheel] (https://github.com/SinaMoetakef/SMNumberWheel) - A custom control written in Swift, which is ideal for picking numbers very fast but yet very accurate using a rotating wheel :large_orange_diamond:

 #### Popup
 * [PopupKit](https://github.com/rynecheow/PopupKit) - A simple and flexible class for presenting custom views as a popup in iOS and tvOS, maintained from [KLCPopup](https://github.com/jmascia/KLCPopup).